johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 }
 ```

 In the code above, we're using the `containerAppExists` parameter to determine whether we should fetch the currently deployed image from the existing container app.
 If the container app exists, we'll use the existing image.
 If it does not, we'll use a default image.
 We'd typically only expect to use the default image when we're deploying the container app for the first time.
-You might be wondering how the new version of the application gets deployed.
-The answer is `azd deploy` and we'll get to that later.
+(You might be wondering how the new version of the application gets deployed.
+Typically, container apps have been deployed _as infra_ - right here.
+The way it works with `azd` is by using `azd deploy`; we'll get to that later.)

 The `fetch-container-image.bicep` file is a new module that is responsible for attempting to fetch the existing image from the currently deployed container app: